osmo-support-lab/guides-and-info/readme/interacting-with-osmosis/staking-osmo-in-keplr.md

 ‍<br>
 🧪 Tip!
 You can split your delegation between multiple validators to reduce the effects of any potential validator upset.
 ![](https://github.com/osmo-support-lab/guides-and-info/blob/main/guide-images/staking/1.png?raw=true)
+🧪 Tip!
+You can split your delegation between multiple validators to reduce the effects of any potential validator upset.
 <br><br>
 **2.**
 After making your selection, push 'manage' next to that validator, then 'delegate' to stake tokens to this validator.